 The informal contract

 There are many reasons people stay with a job when they could make more somewhere else.
-For example, people at some nonprofits believe in the mission of the organization, particularly at nonprofits, government jobs, and in education.
-Even at for-profit companies, people can work for less because they enjoy the challenge of their work; personal freedom; their co-workers; or the company mission.
+Some people believe in the mission of the organization, particularly at nonprofits, government jobs, and in education.
+Even at for-profit companies, people can work for less because they enjoy the challenge of their work, their personal freedom, co-workers, or even the company or division mission.
 Workers may take great pride in their employer if the product is of high quality, or does something to help people.
+A major attractor is a group’s social system — people don’t want to leave because they’d miss the people they work with.

-One informal contract, for example, provides employees with freedom to do their work as they see fit, provided they accept lesser pay than they might get in another field.
-At one food distributor, this sunk into the culture to the point where the standard informal greeting to new employees became “It’s great to work here, but the pay stinks.”
+- At a distributor, new employees were told, “It’s great to work here, but the pay stinks.”
 People who were motivated by money went to a competitor; and many employees came from that competitor, because they wanted better working conditions more.
 One company had people who cared more about the money, and the other had people who cared more about the working environment.

-When people work primarily for the non-financial, intangible rewards, such as a supportive environment, challenging and important work, or pleasant co-workers, non-financial factors are important sources of motivation and dissatisfaction.
-Therefore, increasing feedback, communications, and engagement in decisions can have larger impacts than salary boosts — while violating the informal contract carries its own penalties.
+When people choose a workplace because of the non-financial rewards, such as a supportive environment, challenging and important work, or pleasant co-workers, then non-financial factors are important sources of motivation and dissatisfaction.
+Increasing feedback, communications, and engagement can have larger impacts than salary boosts — while violating the informal contract carries its own penalties.